From A Wiki of Ice and Fire

 A Clash of Kings

-When the Brave Companions turn cloak and take Harrenhal for Roose Bolton, Qyburn takes over the duties of Harrenhal's maester Tothmure, who was killed for dispatching ravens to King's Landing.
+When the Brave Companions turn cloak and take Harrenhal for Lord Roose Bolton, Qyburn takes over the duties of Harrenhal's maester Tothmure, who is killed for dispatching ravens to King's Landing.
 It is mentioned by Gendry that Qyburn is rumored to have knowledge of black magic and necromancy.

 A Storm of Swords